cohesity/cohesity-powershell-module/docs/cmdlets-reference/start-cohesityprotectionjob.md

 ### -RunType
 Specifies the type of backup.
-If not specified, "kRegular" is assumed.
+If not specified, "KRegular" is assumed.

 Possible values: KRegular, KFull, KLog, KSystem